 17th/18th c, pine, natural mineral colors.
 Size: 67.5″ w x 16″ d x 5.5″ h

-Tibetan low tables and chests have a long history, dating stylistically to the 15th century.
-These low furniture is commonly known to be developed in Buddhist Central Asia and transmitted to Tibet from Silk Road sites.
-Wherever their beginning, those that survived are now very rare.
+Tibetan low tables and chests with Buddhist symbols have a long history, dating stylistically to the 15th century.
+The furniture is known to be developed in Buddhist Central Asia and transmitted to Tibet over the Silk Road through trade.
+Wherever their beginning, the pieces that survived are now very rare.

 Original Tibetan antique furniture is rare and valuable today because so many were destroyed during the Chinese Cultural Revolution and because later Tibet banned any antique furniture, especially of religious significance, from leaving the country.
 An authentic relic like this is a treasure to collect.
 (Reclining on top is a wood antique reclining Buddha).